The following reserved words were added to the list returned by the

 The new connection option

-This new option is added to the Windows GUI, through a checkbox Can Handle Expired Password on the Connection tab of the Details dialog.
+This new option is added to the Windows GUI, through a check box Can Handle Expired Password on the Connection tab of the Details dialog.

 The string returned by the

 SQLNativeSqlfunction was not null-terminated as it should be.
 (Bug #14559721)

 Specifying certain values for the

 CHARSEToption in the connection string could cause a serious error when a query was executed.
 (Bug #14363601)

 If multiple statements were called using the same statement handle,

 If an application received a

 SIGPIPEsignal immediately after (before the first signal handler was finished), the application could terminate rather than handling the second signal.
 (Bug #14303803)

 Several catalog or info functions could raise an incorrect error

-ColName == NULL and
+ColName == NULLand